Predictive Inventory Management UI

 Whenever you compute a replenishment proposal by clicking Update and Run, a new process is added to the replenishment proposal that reports its status.
 Note that, if you compute the same replenishment proposal multiple times, a new process will start for each run.

 To view a replenishment proposal’s processes, click a replenishment proposal record in the upper grid.
 The lower grid should now be populated with that proposal’s processes, if any (in the “Processes” tab).
-The proposal’s files can be viewed from the Files tab.
+The proposal’s input files can be viewed from the Files tab.

 Initially, each process has the status NEW.
 After a short time (approx. 1 minute), the status changes to INPROCESS.
 This status will keep showing for as long as the proposal is being computed, which may take several minutes to several hours, depending on the size of the input files.

-The Processes grid does not refresh automatically; click Refresh Refresh button to obtain the latest process status.
+The Processes grid does not refresh automatically; click Refresh

 If validation or other errors are encountered during the computation, the process status changes to ERRORS and the actual errors are reported in the respective column.